Click below to listen to this article:

 Stage 3: Exploration

-The exploration stage is the fourth stage of Rogers’ seven stages of process, which describe the development of a person from a rigid and incongruent state to a fluid and congruent one.
-In this stage, the client begins to describe their own here-and-now feelings, but tends to be critical of self for having these.
-For example, a client might say: “I feel guilty about that, but I shouldn’t really.”
+The exploration stage is the third stage of Rogers’ seven stages of process, which describe the development of a person from a rigid and incongruent state to a fluid and congruent one.
+In this stage, the client begins to gain even more confidence in their ability to embody positive change simply by understanding more about their own motivations and decision making processes, and applying that learning to a better informed future way of behaving.
+They can describe their own here-and-now feelings, but tends to be over-critical of self for having these thoughts and feelings.
+For example, a client might say: “I feel guilty about that, but I shouldn’t really, but it was all my fault, I deserve it.”
+This may seem challenging in a person-centred counselling session, and the immediate response of the counsellor may be to dry to direct that individual self-destructive thought.
+However, the counsellor simply needs to realise that the client needs to explore themselves better.
+There is probably some false assumption that they need to find, and understand, until they can see the error in their thinking that proves that assumption false.

 The exploration stage is characterized by a willingness and active seeking of involvement in the therapeutic relationship, but a lack of trust in the counsellor.
 The client may use humour or intellectualization to distance themselves from the full impact of their feelings.
 The counsellor’s role is to offer unconditional positive regard and empathic understanding, and to help the client become more aware of their feelings and less judgmental of themselves.
 The counsellor also needs to take care not to collude with the client’s defences or to impose their own solutions.